unicef/adt-chat-editor/README.md

    - Check your environment
    - Clone all ADT repos (if not already cloned)
    - Prompt you to select the active ADT
-   - Create symlinks from `data/input` and `data/output` to the chosen ADT's folders
+   - Create a copy of the selected ADT in `data/input` and a symlink from `data/output` to the ADT repo (on macOS/Linux).
+On Windows, both will be copied.
    - Start the backend and initialize the app

+   If ADTS is not configured, you will be prompted to either:
+   - Enter a local ADT folder path (Creator mode), or
+   - Configure ADTS (GitHub repo URLs) right away and continue in Reviewer mode.

    Tip (Windows/CI): On some systems with slower disk I/O (e.g., Windows host volumes or CI runners), the FastAPI startup can take longer.
 You can increase the wait time by setting an environment variable before running the command: